The Social Reckoning: Development

-In January 2019, Aaron Sorkin, the screenwriter of the The Social Network (2010), revealed that producer Scott Rudin has suggested the development of a screenplay for a sequel, noting, "A lot of very interesting, dramatic stuff has happened since the movie ends."
+In January 2019, Aaron Sorkin, the screenwriter of The Social Network (2010), revealed that producer Scott Rudin had suggested the development of a screenplay for a sequel, noting, "A lot of very interesting, dramatic stuff has happened since the movie ends."
 Sorkin also mentioned that there was indeed enough material to create a sequel.
-On July 18, 2019, Jesse Eisenberg, who starred as Mark Zuckerberg, expressed his interests in starring in the proposed sequel, stating that "Sorkin is a genius, and if he chooses to write about something, I'll obviously be interested".
-In October 2020, a decade after the film's release, Sorkin announced that he would only write the sequel's script if Fincher returned as director.
-In 2023, The Social Network's director David Fincher told The Guardian that he and Sorkin have discussed a sequel, but said "that's a can of worms."
-In April 2024, Sorkin said he had been working on the script for a new Facebook movie tied to the January 6 United States Capitol attack.
+On July 18, 2019, Jesse Eisenberg, who starred as Facebook co-founder and CEO Mark Zuckerberg in The Social Network, expressed his interests in starring in the proposed sequel, stating that "Sorkin is a genius, and if he chooses to write about something, I'll obviously be interested".
+In October 2020, a decade after the film's release, Sorkin announced that he would only write the sequel if David Fincher returned as director.
+By 2021, Sorkin began directing films whose scripts he had written and reiterated his interest in writing a follow-up film for The Social Network.
+In 2023, Fincher told The Guardian that he and Sorkin have discussed a sequel, but said "that's a can of worms."
+In April 2024, Sorkin said he had been working on the script for a new Facebook film tied to the January 6 United States Capitol attack.

-Announced with the title The Social Network Part II, the film was reported to have entered development in June 2025, with Sorkin attached as both writer and director, with the story focusing on the 2021 Facebook leak by whistleblower Frances Haugen as reported by Jeff Horowitz in The Facebook Files for The Wall Street Journal.
-Sorkin will produce the film alongside Todd Black and Stuart M. Besser, after collaborating on his last two films, The Trial of the Chicago 7 (2020) and Being the Ricardos (2022), as director.
-The film's title was changed to The Social Reckoning in September 2025.
+Announced with the title The Social Network Part II, the film was reported to have entered development in June 2025, with Sorkin attached as both writer and director, with the story focusing on the 2021 Facebook leak by whistleblower Frances Haugen as reported by Jeff Horwitz in The Facebook Files for The Wall Street Journal.
+Sorkin produced alongside Todd Black and Stuart M. Besser, after collaborating on his last two films, The Trial of the Chicago 7 (2020) and Being the Ricardos (2022), as director.
+The title was changed to The Social Reckoning in September 2025.

 Casting

-Casting for the film's ensemble was underway by June 2025, with the film seen as a vehicle for many rising stars given the previous film's status as a breakthrough for both Eisenberg and Andrew Garfield, who respectively portrayed Zuckerberg and Eduardo Saverin.
+Casting was underway by June 2025, with the film seen as a vehicle for many rising stars.
 It remained unknown if Eisenberg would reprise the role.
-In July 2025, it was announced that Mikey Madison, Jeremy Allen White, and Jeremy Strong were being considered for roles in the film.
+In July 2025, it was announced that Mikey Madison, Jeremy Allen White, and Jeremy Strong were being considered for roles.
+In September 2025, they were confirmed for the cast, with Strong set to replace Eisenberg.
+It was revealed that Eisenberg declined to reprise the role of Zuckerberg, having felt, among other reasons, that he had outgrown it.
+Later, Sorkin added that: "I felt like it belonged to him, and he was certainly battle-tested but he simply did not want to be conflated with Mark Zuckerberg anymore... he has his problems with the guy."
+Strong said he developed his performance independently rather than taking inspiration from Eisenberg.

-In September 2025, The Hollywood Reporter reported that Bill Burr joined the cast as an unknown character in the film, with Strong, Madison, and White confirmed for the cast, with Strong replacing Eisenberg.
-Eisenberg passed on reprising the role of Zuckerberg for the film, having felt, among other reasons, that he had outgrown it.
-The following day, Garfield confirmed he wouldn't reprise his role as Saverin in the film either, citing how the real-life Saverin is currently living in Singapore to explain his absence from the film's plot, but expressed his interest in the project.
+Later in September, Bill Burr joined the cast.
 Additional castings including Wunmi Mosaku, Billy Magnussen, Betty Gilpin, Gbenga Akinnagbe, Tehmina Sunny and Portia Doubleday were announced throughout October.